Beverwijk

 Beverwijk (/nl/) is an industrial port city in the Netherlands, in the province of North Holland.
 The town is located about 20 km northwest of Amsterdam in the Randstad metropolitan area, north of the North Sea Canal very close to the North Sea coast.
 A railway tunnel and two motorway tunnels cross the canal between Beverwijk and the nearby city of Haarlem on the south side of the canal.

-Around 1640, a town called Beverwyck was founded in the Dutch colony of New Netherland.
+In 1652, a town called Beverwyck was founded in the Dutch colony of New Netherland.
 That town would become the city of Albany, the state capital of New York.

 Population centres

 The municipality of Beverwijk consists of two cores, Beverwijk proper and Wijk aan Zee, 5 km to the west, right on the coast.